jae0/bio.snowcrab/README.md

-Stock assessment of Canada's Maritimes Region snow crab (*Chionoectes oplio*) leveraging aegis*, bio*, and packages.
+Stock assessment of Canada's Maritimes Region snow crab (*Chionoectes oplio*) leveraging aegis*, and bio* packages (mostly found under https://github.com/jae/).

 This project, *bio.snowcrab*, is used by the Maritimes snow crab group to: